-This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/3.0/ or send a letter to Creative Commons, 543 Howard Street, 5th Floor, San Francisco, California, 94105, USA.
+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike License.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/ or send a letter to Creative Commons, 543 Howard Street, 5th Floor, San Francisco, California, 94105, USA.
 If you distribute this work or a derivative, include the history of the document.